BUSINESS IN BULGARIA

 Doing Business in Bulgaria?
 Get Expert Support Today

-Leinonen’s financial specialists have been assisting foreign-owned businesses in Bulgaria for almost 15 years.
+Leinonen financial specialists have been assisting foreign-owned businesses in Bulgaria for more than 15 years.
 Our local experts stay up to date on the latest tax, payroll, and accounting legislations, providing peace of mind to over 1500 clients across the EU.

 Get in touch today to find out how we can support your company’s new or existing Bulgarian venture.